50 Worst Habits for Your Heart

 Starting an exercise routine that's too tough can lead to extremely sore muscles, injuries, and a lack of motivation to do any physical activity at all.
 Dr. Judith S. Hochman, MD, from the Cardiovascular Clinical Research Center at NYU's Langone Medical Center, says, "I see so many people in their 40s and 50s dive into exercising with good intentions, hurt themselves, and then stop exercising all together."

-The Remedy Rx: According to the AHA, if you want to start eating a healthy diet, keep it simple by beginning to eliminate non-nutritious foods and incorporating more nutrient-dense foods into your diet.
+The Rx: According to the AHA, if you want to start eating a healthy diet, keep it simple by beginning to eliminate non-nutritious foods and incorporating more nutrient-dense foods into your diet.
 This should include more fruits, vegetables, whole grains, nuts, and legumes.
 If exercise just isn't fitting into your schedule, try tricking yourself into getting moving by parking far away from your destination or taking the stairs instead of the elevator.
 Eventually, make the time for exercise and work harder to weed out unhealthy foods from your diet.

 You're Not Drinking Enough Water